Top 5 VMware Backup Solutions to Protect Your VMs for Free

 How to export the ESXi VM to OVF:

-1. Access ESXi Web Client, commit all snapshots and power off the virtual machine you want to back up.
+Step 1.
+Access ESXi Web Client, commit all snapshots and power off the virtual machine you want to back up.

-2. Navigate to Virtual Machines page, right-click on the virtual machine you want to back up and select Export.
+Step 2.
+Navigate to Virtual Machines page, right-click on the virtual machine you want to back up and select Export.
 Click OK in the pop-up window to continue.

 Select Export option

-3. Click Save File option twice to download the .ovf file and .vmdk file.
+Step 3.
+Click Save File option twice to download the .ovf file and .vmdk file.
 Click OK to close the window.
 You can see the progress in Recent tasks.

 Solution 4.
-Clone VMware ESXi VM
+Use Vmware vCenter Client to clone VMware ESXi VM

 How to clone VMware ESXi VM using vCenter: